Mario García Palmieri: Early years

 García Palmieri was born in the town of Adjuntas, Puerto Rico, and received his secondary education in the town of Aguadilla.
 He was accepted by the University of Puerto Rico where he earned his Bachelor in Science degree.
 His family was very humble and could not afford to pay for his continued education.
 However, because of his grades, García Palmieri was the received an academic scholarship to the University of Puerto Rico.
 He graduated from the Magna Cum Laude from UPR in 1949.
 He was then accepted into the University of Maryland School of Medicine, and earned his medical degree in 1951.

 García Palmieri returned to Puerto Rico where he completed his residency.
-He then went to the School of Medicine at the University of Puerto Rico and completed his professional training in internal medicine and cardiology.
+He was trained by renown cardiologist Dr. Rurico Diaz Rivera at the School of Medicine at the University of Puerto Rico, where he completed his professional training in internal medicine and cardiology.

 García Palmieri was the first cardiologist to be trained in Puerto Rico.